Biomaker/06_Low-cost-pressurised-liquid-chromatography-system/Control Unit/readme.md

 ## Description of files
-Control_unit_1_4                      -> latest Arduino sketch for running the control unit MCU v3.step                           -> CAD file for control unit enclosure MCU_base.stl and MCU_cover.stl        -> 3D printer files for enclosure Fritzing Files                        -> Diagrams for the pressure sensor and a Fritzing file for the circuit MCU_BOM_electronics.html              -> Bill of materials for the electronics MCU_Fritzing.pdf                      -> Picture of the Fritzing breadboard diagram
+Control_unit_1_4                      -> latest Arduino sketch for running the control unit

+MCU v3.step                           -> CAD file for control unit enclosure

+MCU_base.stl and MCU_cover.stl        -> 3D printer files for enclosure

+Fritzing Files                        -> Diagrams for the pressure sensor and a Fritzing file for the circuit

+MCU_BOM_electronics.html              -> Bill of materials for the electronics

+MCU_Fritzing.pdf                      -> Picture of the Fritzing breadboard diagram buttons are (from left to right) - UP, DOWN, LEFT, RIGHT, SELECT

 ## Future work/Known bugs/issues